noteable-io/origami/docs/quickstart.md

 # Quick Start
 The example below will guide you through the basics of creating a notebook, adding content, executing code, and seeing the output.
 For more examples, see our [Use Cases](../usage.md) section.

-!!! info "Developer note: For pre-1.0 release information, see the [pre-1.0 README](https://github.com/noteable-io/origami/blob/release/0.0.35/README.md)"
+!!! note "Developer note: For pre-1.0 release information, see the [pre-1.0 README](https://github.com/noteable-io/origami/blob/release/0.0.35/README.md)"

 --8<-- "README.md:install"